stevenblair/rapid61850/README.md

  - Can optionally support fixed-length GOOSE encoding, which reduces GOOSE encoding time by approximately 50%
  - Supports initialisation of data type values, and instance-specific values
  - Simple API.
 The platform can be used in two ways:
    - As part of a native C/C++ program.
-This approach would be used where deterministic real-time performance is important, or where the the network interface is custom (such as on a microcontroller).
+This approach would be used where deterministic real-time performance is important, or where the network interface is custom (such as on a microcontroller).
 It also works well with the Qt C++ GUI framework.
    - As part of a Python or Java program.
 This approach uses additional C code (with winpcap/libpcap) to automatically handle the communications and data model, with [SWIG](http://www.swig.org) wrappers to link to a Python or Java program.
 All the communications is handled behind the scenes.
 It is useful for any application where sub-millisecond performance is not needed, because it offers the comfort and convenience of writing your control logic code in a high-level language.
  - Open source, under the GPL 2